A smart move on tax day: Sign up for health insurance using your state's tax forms

 Then people receive a letter giving an estimate of the kind of financial assistance they qualify for, be that subsidies on an exchange-based plan, Medicaid or, for their child, CHIP.
 A health care navigator may also call taxpayers offering them enrollment assistance.

-Allevanda says most of her clients who apply end up qualifying for subsidized insurance – many are surprised because they had assumed financial assistance is only available to those with extremely low incomes.
-In fact, Allevanda thought this as well until she did her own taxes a couple years ago.
+Avellaneda says most of her clients who apply end up qualifying for subsidized insurance – many are surprised because they had assumed financial assistance is only available to those with extremely low incomes.
+In fact, Avellaneda thought this as well until she did her own taxes a couple years ago.

-"I was one of the persons that thought that I couldn't qualify because of my income," said Allevanda, with a chuckle.
+"I was one of the persons that thought that I couldn't qualify because of my income," said Avellaneda, with a chuckle.

 An outreach model that's spreading

-A growing number of states – including Colorado, New Mexico and Massachusetts – are using tax forms to point people toward the lower-cost coverage available through state insurance marketplaces; by next year, it will be at least nine, including Maine, California and New Jersey.
-Illinois is working on a program as well.
+A growing number of states – including Colorado, New Mexico and Massachusetts – are using tax forms to point people toward the lower-cost coverage available through state insurance marketplaces; by next year, it will be at least ten, including Illinois, Maine, California and New Jersey.

 "We all file taxes, right?
 We all know we're filling out a bazillion forms.
 So what's one more?" said Antoinette Kraus, executive director of the Pennsylvania Health Access Network, who advocated for Pennsylvania to create a program that's based on Maryland's, which it did last year.